astropy/astroquery/docs/alma/alma.rst

 .. doctest-remote-data::
     >>> link_list = Alma.get_data_info(uids, expand_tarfiles=True)

-You can then go on to download that data.
+You can then go on to download those files.
 The download will be cached so that repeat queries of the same file will not re-download the data.
 The default cache directory is ``~/.astropy/cache/astroquery/Alma/``, but this can be changed by changing the ``cache_location`` variable:

 .. code-block:: python
 .. doctest-remote-data::